-Observe that high continuous current through the I/Os when operating as outputs add to the internal heating of the device.
-Especially at high ambient temperatures, this may cause activated outputs to temporarily switch off because of over-heating protection in the internal circuitry.
-When cooled down the output will automatically switch on again (if not already disabled by the user application).
+Observe that high continuous current through several I/O channels simultaneously adds to the internal heating of the device.
+At high ambient temperatures, this may cause I/Os to switch off because of over-heating protection in their internal circuitry.
+When cooled down the output will automatically switch on again.

-5.10.
+A 5.10.
 GPS